The power of PR in the age of ethical consumerism: Why values-led brands are gaining ground

-Way back in December 2019 (which feels like decades ago following the longest seven months in history), The Co-op reported in its Ethical Consumerism report that ethical spending had risen almost fourfold in the past 20 years, rocketing from £11.2bn in 1999 to a conservative £41.1bn by the end of 2019.
+Way back in December 2019, The Co-op reported in its Ethical Consumerism report that ethical spending had risen almost fourfold in the past 20 years, rocketing from £11.2bn in 1999 to a conservative £41.1bn by the end of 2019.
 B-daily, in fact, recently stated that the ethical consumer market is actually closer to £82bn in the UK alone.
 This can be seen as an indicator of how much UK consumers’ shopping habits reflect the importance they place on issues such as the environment, animal welfare, social justice and human rights.

 A survey by Accenture has suggested that consumers will continue to re-focus their purchasing behaviour for at least the next decade.
 While these purchasing decisions are currently centred on the most basic needs such as food and hygiene, the survey found that people are shopping more consciously and buying locally, which will change habits for years to come.
 They say that it takes an average of 66 days for a person to form a new habit that becomes automatic to them – we have already had considerably longer than that!